FusionAuth/fusionauth-site/site/_posts/2022-09-02-how-sso-works.md

 SAML is an alternative to OIDC which also allows single sign-on.
 It is older, more complex, but well supported across a variety of applications, especially business focused ones.

-SAML, in contrat to the simple redirect flow of OIDC, passes around signed and/or encrypted XML documents.
+SAML, in contrast to the token flow of OIDC, passes around signed and/or encrypted XML documents.

-Let's look at a difference scenario.
+Let's look at a different scenario.
 Say you have two other applications: Zendesk and Gusto.
-Here you want to use SAML to integrate these applications with your identity provider.
+You want to use SAML to integrate these applications with your identity provider.

 Here's a diagram for a SAML flow.
 Technically this is an service provider (SP) initiated flow where the user is trying to access an application, such as Zendesk, before they are logged in.

 {% plantuml source: _diagrams/blogs/sso/saml-sso-login.plantuml, alt: "SAML single sign-on request flow during login." %}

-Why would you pick SAML over the cookie based flow mentioned above?
-The answer is widespread support.
-SAML has been around since 2005 and many many different kinds of commercial off the shelf and open source applications support it.
+Why would you pick SAML over the OIDC flow mentioned above?
+Widespread support.

+SAML has been around since 2005 and many many different commercial off the shelf and open source applications support it.

 When evaluating your identity provider solution, think about what kinds of applications you want to support.
-Any business focused applications will likely support SAML, whereas support for OIDC is a lot easier to implement in your custom applications.
+Any business focused applications will typically support SAML, whereas support for OIDC is a far easier to implement in your custom applications.

 For maximum flexibility, pick an identity provider which supports both.
 (FusionAuth does.)

 ## Beyond the browser

 Both SAML and OIDC are browser based.
 They expect functionality such as HTTP redirects, cookies and the ability to interact using URLs.

-There are other single sign-on protocols that are useful for other kinds of applications.
+There are other single sign-on protocols useful for other kinds of applications.
 Kerberos is a common one for client server applications.

 ## Conclusion